OPUS4/userdoc/config/doctype.md

 identische Felder enthalten.
 </p>

-Die folgenden Parameter werden im Kapitel "Dateien" 97 näher erläutert.
+Die folgenden Parameter werden in der erweiterten Konfiguration unter [Dateien](../configext/upload.html) näher erläutert.

 {% highlight ini %}
 ; publish.maxfilesize defines the allowed maximum size of a file.
 ; This does not changes any values of your Apache or php.ini.
 Please assure ; the values in your Apache or php settings are big enough. publish.maxfilesize = 10240000
-; publish.filetypes.allowed defines which filetypes can be uploaded. publish.filetypes.allowed = pdf,txt,html,htm ; filetypes that are accepted in publication form
+; publish.filetypes.allowed defines which filetypes can be uploaded in publication form publish.filetypes.allowed = pdf,txt,html,htm
 {% endhighlight %}